22 / 23 May

 Achievements: GP3 race winner at Austria 2017

 Hyman finished third overall in the 2014 BRDC F4 Championship with four wins, and has since gone on to compete in FIA European F3 and then graduating to GP3 in 2017 with Campos, taking his first win at Austria, establishing himself as a regular top-10 contender.
 Hyman has also tested F2 machinery.
-Hyman joins the Sauber Junior Team by Charouz for the new FIA F3 season in 2019.
+Hyman joined the Sauber Junior Team by Charouz for the FIA F3 season in 2019.

 Achievements: Le Mans Series Asia winner